 The campus student center, more familiarly known as the QM, is located in Murfee Hall.
-It encompasses a student lounge including a TV room (with wide-screen TV and Blue Ray DVD surround sound system), pool tables and table tennis, foosball and air hockey games, the Canteen (snack bar), MMI Barbershop, Mailroom and Thrift Store.
+It encompasses a student lounge including a TV room (with wide-screen TV and Blue Ray DVD surround sound system), pool tables and table tennis, foosball and air hockey games, the Canteen (snack bar), MMI Barbershop, and mailroom.
 For student convenience the Tiger's Den Bookstore is located in the adjacent building.